-French/Spanish
+French

-The teaching of French and Spanish at St Osmund's opens the eyes of students to the cultural differences between the UK and other countries, fostering pupils' curiosity and a deeper understanding of the world.
-Studying a foreign language inspires pupils to reflect the differences between people growing up and living aboard and thus promotes understanding and love for people different to themselves.
-Our school Christian values of Respect and Community are lived out here.
-Pupils are encouraged to learn a language for practical purposes and the French exchange project/trip to France in Year 8 empowers the pupils to use the language they have learnt in real situations.
-Learning French at St Osmund's provides a solid foundation of language learning skills that equip them well for their transition to Upper Schools.
+The teaching of French at St Osmund's opens the eyes of students to the cultural differences between the UK and other countries, namely France, fostering pupils' curiosity and a deeper understanding of the world.
+Studying a foreign language inspires pupils to reflect the differences between people growing up and living aboard and thus promotes tolerance, understanding and love for people different to themselves.
+Pupils are encouraged to learn a language for practical purposes and the trip to France in Year 8 empowers the pupils to use the language they have learnt in real situations.
+Learning French at ST Osmund's provides a solid foundation of language learning skills that equip them well for their transition to Upper Schools.